 - Barricades and cones are set out to ensure the safety of our employees and the general public.
 Please obey the warning signs and watch for a flagman when approaching a traffic controlled (barricaded) work zone.

 - Cleaning the curb of lawn clippings and other debris after mowing your lawn could eliminate a substantial amount of street deterioration.
 Standing water is the Number 1 cause of potholes and other pavement problems.

 - Please do not dump grass clipping and other yard wastes in creeks or drainage easements.
 Such materials can block the channel and impede the flow of water, setting up the possibility of an area flooding.

 - Homeowners who landscape or put fences across the drainage areas adjacent to their property run the risk of a potential flooding situation.
 These conditions also can keep crews from performing the required maintenance of an area.

-- Call the Abilene Police Dept. @ 325-673-8331 to report a problem after normal working hours or on the weekend.
+- Call the Abilene Police Department at 325-673-8331 to report a problem after normal working hours or on the weekend.
 The dispatcher can get in touch with our night shift or the on-call man.